 • Do not use marijuana in any form in the presence of your child(ren).

-• Store your marijuana securely in a lockbox or safe in a place where it is inaccessible to your child(ren)
+• Store your marijuana securely in a lock box or safe in a place where it is inaccessible to your child(ren)

 Skip to content